Members of the Ninth Board of Directors

 Currently serving as a Currently serving as ajudge, prosecutor, lawyer, accountant, or other professional practice or technician that must undergo national examinations and specialized license Work experience necessary for business administration, legalaffairs, finance, accounting, or business sector of the company 1 2 3 4 5 6 7 8 9 10 11 12

-Pan, Yung-Chung ü ü ü ü ü ü ü ü 0
+Pan, Yuan-Chung ü ü ü ü ü ü ü ü 0

 Pan, Yung-Tai ü ü ü ü ü ü ü ü 0